 In his founding affidavit for the application, Numsa secretary general Irvin Jim says if the business rescue practitioners were to sell the VR Laser assets as intended on September 20, it will render the company incapable of returning to a solvent footing, leading to the permanent loss of employment by the Numsa members.

 According to Jim’s affidavit, a consortium has submitted an offer to the business rescue practitioners for the purchase of the shares of VR Laser.
+In terms thereof, the consortium will pay the debts of VR Laser in full, with one of the consequences, in Jim’s view, of saving the jobs of the Numsa members.

 Jim claims the business rescue practitioners have refused to postpone the sale of the plant and machinery and refused to convene a meeting so that creditors can vote on the new business plan relating to the offer by the consortium.